Craving the outdoors on your New Zealand North Island road trip? Be sure to pack your schedule with some of the best things to do in Taupo!

 Going take the plunge and jump headfirst from a dizzying height on your trip to New Zealand?
 You may as well do it in Taupo!

 The 47-metre plunge down toward the waters of the Waikato River lays claim to the highest water-touch bungee jump in New Zealand.
-It’s no wonder that Taupo Bungy remains one of the best tourist attractions in Taupo!
+It’s no wonder that Taupo Bungy remains one of the top tourist attractions in Taupo!

 If you’d rather not jump, the high-speed swing at Taupo Bungy may be more to your taste.
 The swing reaches velocities of 70 kilometres an hour as it carves its way through the air and over the river.